Text Box: The Four Seasons of the Paiute Trails

 The Bullion Creekside Retreat is located at 6300 feet at the foot of the 12000+ ft. elevation Tushar Mountain Range.
 The average temperatures are reflected in the chart above.
 There are four very distinct seasons at this location.
-We (Bryan and Ana Burrell) ride the trails every week of the year and would like to share the following to give you a feel for the riding in all seasons in the area.
+We ride the trails every week of the year and would like to share the following to give you a feel for the riding in all seasons in the area.

 Summer is generally characterized by hot or warm days and cool nights.
 Go downhill from the retreat for warmer temperatures or go uphill for cooler temperatures.
 Late July and August are characterized by clear mornings with occasional thunderstorm activity in the afternoons.
 Most high elevation trails open up sometime in May or early June, but lingering snow drifts can block some parts of the highest trails (11000+) until the end of July.
 You should always be prepared for hail storms on any summer ride.
 Sun protection and a jacket are recommended.